python/cpython/Doc/library/tempfile.rst

    still open, varies across platforms (it can be so used on Unix; it cannot on Windows NT or later).
 If *delete* is true (the default), the file is deleted as soon as it is closed.
-   The returned object is always a file-like object whose :attr:`file` attribute is the underlying true file object.
+   The returned object is always a file-like object whose :attr:`!file` attribute is the underlying true file object.
 This file-like object can be used in a :keyword:`with` statement, just like a normal file.